igrishaev/dynamodb/README.md

 [api-ops]: https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Operations_Amazon_DynamoDB.html

-At the moment, only the most important API targets are implemented.
+At the moment, only the most important [API targets][api-ops] are implemented.
 The rest of them is a matter of time and copy-paste.
 Let me know if you need something missing in the table below.

 <details>
 <summary>Check out the table</summary>